mcdemarco/the-new-kitchen-cookbook/vegetables/bakedTofu.md

 There are a lot of recipes out there with other tricks, like salting the tofu to drain it.

-Vegan blogger Tracy makes [a similar recipe](https://simplyceecee.co/tofu-pasta-recipe/#recipe) for serving with pasta and sauce; I just used my recipe with Italian spices instead of spice mix and evoo for the oils.
+Vegan blogger Tracy makes [a similar recipe](https://simplyceecee.co/tofu-pasta-recipe/#recipe) for serving with pasta and sauce; I just used my recipe with Italian spices instead of spice mix, and olive oil for the oils.